+Financial aid is also a partnership between you the student and the college that provides the money to help pay college costs.
 If you receive financial aid, it is expected that you will enroll in courses needed to complete your chosen program, work hard at learning, and move responsibly toward successful completion of your educational goal.

 Most financial aid is awarded to students based on how much money is needed.
 The financial aid application process is set up to measure (in a fair way) how much each individual student needs.
 Many of the rules associated with receiving financial aid have been developed to make sure you, as a student, are treated fairly and also to guarantee you take your share of responsibility in the partnership.

 This handbook is your student guide to information about the financial aid programs at Santa Monica College.
 Please read it carefully so you can become familiar with the process of applying for financial aid, know what programs are available, and understand what you must do to remain eligible to receive aid while completing a program here.

 We understand that the rules that govern the financial aid programs can sometimes be complicated.
 However, the staff of the SMC Financial Aid Office is available to answer your questions and provide special assistance if and when you need it.

 Please stop by the office on the first floor of Drescher Hall or call us at (310) 434-4343.
 We will be happy to assist you.
 Please let us know if you need assistance as a non-English speaking student.
 We can make arrangements to provide information in your native language.

 Associate Dean, Financial Aid, and Scholarships